 Wellbeing is key at Sunêlia Interlude with its indoor balneotherapy center and luxurious Spa offering hydromassage baths, sauna, hammam, and Jacuzzi.
 Choose from beauty treatments, wraps, scrubs, and body sculpting massages from brands including Carita, La Sultane de Saba, and OPI all offered by expert therapists who are ready to ease away all your stresses and aches.
 I thoroughly recommend a Suédois (Swedish) Massage with the amazing Chris, which was truly something else and so relaxing!

-It’s not just your well-being that’s looked after as dining is a key priority too with the excellent “La Grillérade” restaurant which opens out onto the dunes.
-It serves delicious local cuisine made with the freshest local produce and a range of regional specialties.
+It’s not just your well-being that’s looked after as dining is also a key priority with the excellent “La Grillérade” restaurant that opens out onto the dunes.
+It serves delicious local cuisine made with the freshest local produce and regional specialties.
 Tip: try the swordfish with potato petals washed down with a delicious glass of Sancerre!
-Campsite guests can also enjoy a varied daily breakfast with everything from eggs, croissants, and pain au chocolat, to cereals, fresh fruit, and juices all washed down with delicious coffees served by the ever-friendly and lovely Anouk.
+Campsite guests can also enjoy a varied daily breakfast with everything from eggs, croissants, and pain au chocolat, to cereals, fresh fruit, and juices, all washed down with delicious coffees served by the ever-friendly and lovely Anouk.